When brainstorming who could become the face of our Lucy True Blue jean, Montana Lower was an obvious choice.

 That win under her belt, it wasn't long before she made the switch from architecture and construction to engineering.

-"Engineering was something I always felt I should do but was told I wouldn't enjoy it."
+"Engineering was something I always felt I should do but was told I wouldn't enjoy it," she says.

 This altruistic vision for engineering was bred into Montana with her upbringing on the Coral Coast in Fiji before a move to North Queensland to complete her schooling.